 Hospitals are asked to describe internal and external engagement while creating their CHNA and Community Benefit Reporting.
 HSCRC staff developed this question based upon the International Association for Public Participation's (IAP2) "Spectrum of Public Participation" by supplementing additional details from research and literature reviews.
 The narrative report asks hospitals to rate the level of engagement each participant had based on the table below, which contains a description and a set of process measures for each level.
 Hospitals will be asked to identify categories of community participants involved in the CHNA process.
-Note: this self-assessment is mandatory for FY 2024.
 For each category, hospitals will rank the following:

-1. Informed 2.
-Consulted 3.
-Involved 4.
-Collaborated 5.
-Delegated 6.
-Community- Driven/ led Public Participation To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions To obtain community feedback on analysis, alternatives and/or solutions To work directly with community throughout the process to ensure their concerns and aspirations are consistently understood and considered To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution To place the decision-making in the hands of the community To support the actions of community initiated, driven and/or led processes G o a I
+1. 2.
+3. 4.
+5. 6.
+Community- Informed Consulted Involved Collaborated Delegated Driven/ led Public Participation To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions To obtain community feedback on analysis, alternatives and/or solutions To work directly with community throughout the process to ensure their concerns and aspirations are consistently understood and considered To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution To place the decision-making in the hands of the community To support the actions of community initiated, driven and/or led processes

 1. Informed 2.
 Consulted 3.
 Involved 4.
 Collaborated 5.
 Delegated 6.
-Community- Driven/ led Promise to We will keep you informed We will keep you informed, listen to & acknowledge concerns, aspirations, & provide feedback on how community input influenced decisions We will work with you to ensure that your concerns & aspirations are directly reflected in the alternatives developed and provide feedback on how that input influence decisions We will look to you for advice & innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible We will implement what you decide, or follow your lead generally on the way forward We will provide the needed support to see your ideas succeed P u b l i
+Community- Driven/ led Promise to the Public We will keep you informed We will keep you informed, listen to & acknowledge concerns, aspirations, & provide feedback on how community input influenced decisions We will work with you to ensure that your concerns & aspirations are directly reflected in the alternatives developed and provide feedback on how that input influence decisions We will look to you for advice & innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible We will implement what you decide, or follow your lead generally on the way forward We will provide the needed support to see your ideas succeed Example Components - Fact Sheets - Web sites - Open Houses -Public comments - Focus groups - Surveys - Community meetings -Workshops - Deliberative polling - Advisory bodies - Advisory groups - Consensus building - Participatory decision making - Advisor bodies -Volunteers/ stipends - Ballots -Delegated decision - Community supported processes - Advisory bodies - Stipend roles for community - Funding for community